giswqs/geog-312/README.md

 ## Course Resources

-All course materials, including video recordings, are freely available on the course website: [geog-312.gishub.org](https://geog-312.gishub.org).
+All course materials, including lecture videos, are freely available on the course website: [geog-312.gishub.org](https://geog-312.gishub.org).

+## Lecture Videos

+The lecture videos are available as a YouTube playlist: <https://bit.ly/intro-gis-programming>

 ## Enroll for Certification